Scouting Nederland: Camping

 The Northern Pinkster Camp (Dutch: Noordelijk Pinksterkamp or NPK) is a Scouting camp held on the military practice terrain Marnewaard in the province of Groningen.
 The camp is held every year at Pentecost.
 The camp is held for members of Scouting Nederland from the northern Netherlands provinces of Frisia, Groningen and Drenthe.

 The Northern Pinkster Camp is the largest annual Scouting camp of the Netherlands.
 In 2007 when the camp was held there were almost 3500 participants.

 Uniform

 The official uniform of all Scouts in the Netherlands consists of blue trousers, a shirt and a neckerchief that is different between Scout Groups.
 The shirt differs between the different age groups, the ages 5 to 8 can wear a red shirt, the ages 7 to 11 a light green shirt, the ages 10 to 15 a khaki shirt and the ages above 14 a dark red/violet ("brick") shirt.
 Apart from that, all Sea Scouts can wear a dark blue shirt and all Air Scouts can wear a gray shirt.
 Leaders wear the same colour as the youth members in their section.
-There are no official pants, but the Scoutshop sells suitable pants.
+There are no official trousers, but it has been stated that the colour should be dark blue.
+However, this is only enforced on official representative occasions.